Out @ MiraCosta

-Nick is the Interim Dean, Student Life & Judicial Affairs, where he oversees Student Life and Leadership, Associated Student Government, Athletics, Health Services, Student Conduct, and the Behavioral Intervention Team.
+Nick is the Dean of Student Affairs, where he oversees Student Life and Leadership, Associated Student Government, Athletics, Health Services, Student Conduct, the Campus Assessment, Resources, and Education (CARE) program, and the Behavioral Intervention Team.
 Nick was an LGBTQ Studies minor at UCLA, and he completed his master’s research and thesis on providing mental health services with the LGBTQIA+ community.

 Donny Munshower, Him